macCesar/purgeTSS/configuring-guide.md

 ```
 It will generate a new `custom.tss` file based on the defined attributes in `./purgetss/config.js`.
 It will also be inside the `purgetss` folder.

 **After generating your `custom.tss` file.
-You can use any of the generated classes, `purgeTSS` will parse this file and extract only the classes used in your `XMLs` files.**
+You can use any of the generated classes, `purgeTSS` will parse this file and extract only the classes used in your `XML` files.**

 ## Theme
 The `theme` key is where you define your `colors`, `spacing`, `width`, `height`, `textColor`, `backgroundColor`, `borderColor`, `placeholderColor`, `gradientColorStops`, `fontFamily`, `fontSize`, `borderRadius`, `borderWidth`, `opacity` and `any_custom` key or any `Ti Element` to customize your project.